Deamgaudencioramos/Deamgaudencioramos/README.md

 ### Hello:👋
 ## I'm Deam Gaudencio
 - I live in 🇧🇷azil, Northeast 🏖️ 😎
-- I Work at Vsoft Technology as a quality analyst (QA) 👨‍💻
+- I work at Vsoft Technology as a quality analyst (QA) 👨‍💻
 - I have learned more about functional test automation in the main layers:

   -  WEB: -  Cypress